MosaicFun/Fardrops-docs/README.md

 ## FAQs

-### How do I reset my password?

-To reset your password, click on the "Forgot Password" link on the login page and follow the instructions.

 ### Can I edit an NFT after it's minted?

 No, once an NFT is minted, its details cannot be changed.
 Please ensure all information is correct before minting.